 **Alaska and Hawaii have different poverty guidelines.
 The tax credits for the 2021 benefit year are calculated using 2020 federal poverty guidelines. | SOURCE: Kaiser Family Foundation6

 How Increased Premium Subsidies Work on Bronze Plans

 Bronze plans have the least expensive premiums.
 Although they have the highest out-of-pocket costs (such as deductibles and copays), they still provide all of the essential health benefits.
 Individuals who qualify for premium subsidies (tax credits) can use their credits on any metal plan, including bronze plans.
 Because of this, purchasing a bronze plan could be an inexpensive way to ensure quality coverage.

 But for some with certain income levels, premium subsidies could equal the gross premium of a bronze plan, making it free.
 Remember Sandra from the example above?
-In order to get free health insurance and pay nothing in monthly premiums, Sandra would only need to find a plan in her area that was less than her premium subsidy of $314 per month.
+In order to get free health insurance and pay nothing in monthly premiums, Sandra would only need to find a plan in her area that was less than her premium subsidy of $380 per month.
 If the benchmark silver plan in her area was more expensive, her premium subsidy would increase.
 If Sandra’s income was lower, her premium subsidy would also increase.

 See if You Qualify for Zero Premium Health Insurance

 You might be closer to free health insurance than you think.
-A licensed health insurance agent can help you determine if you qualify for a premium subsidy.
-And if you do, an agent can help you determine the amount of your subsidy.
-If you are eligible for $0 premium health insurance, an agent can help you evaluate if that plan is best suited for your needs with our innovative FitScore® technology.
+HealthMarkets can help you determine if you qualify for a premium subsidy, at no cost to you.
+If you are eligible for $0 premium health insurance, HealthMarkets can help you evaluate if that plan is best suited for your needs with our innovative FitScore® technology.
 Just answer a few questions, and HealthMarkets will rank plans based on your preferences.

-Even if you don’t qualify for a premium subsidy, a licensed agent can help you compare plans on and off the health insurance marketplace.
-That way, you can find affordable healthcare that meets needs.
-Best of all, their services come at no cost to you.
+Even if you don’t qualify for a premium subsidy, HealthMarkets can help you compare plans on and off the health insurance marketplace.
+Start reviewing your options today.